intelligentech/AskJudaism/README.md

 # AskJudaism.com
-A Torah-compliant AI for Jewish Studies; an AI Chavruta (Study Partner).
+A kosher Torah-true AI Chavruta (Study Partner) for Jewish Studies.
 To use as LLM system prompt.

 ### Recommendations
 I found Gemini Pro models work best (specifically Pro 2.5 and 3 Preview), but other models also work well!
 Ideally, for true deep study you want to use a chat UI that can prompt multiple models simultaneously.
 For this, I've long used [typingmind.com](https://typingmind.com).